SystemsApproach/private5g/cloud.rst

 scenarios.
 For example, small edge clusters can be built with only a single switch (or two switches for resiliency), with or without SDN-based control.
 And in the limit, an Aether edge can run on a single server, which makes the SD-Fabric application unnecessary.
+It is also possible to substitute legacy small cells for an SD-RAN based solution.

 Another possible simplification is to co-locate both AMP and the SD-Core CP on the edge cluster, making it possible for a complete